-When it comes to location, the highest average paycheck (around $110K per year) can be spotted in Los Angeles, Calif.; the company's headquarter city of Boston, Mass. ($88K), San Francisco, Calif. ($70K), and New York, N.Y. (approximately $69K) are the next top-paying cities.
-Expected earnings are below average (about $48K) in Washington, DC, one of the lowest-paid cities.
-Across The Boston Consulting Group, Inc.'s U.S. offices, employees in the state of Pennsylvania earn the most, taking home $103K annually.
+When it comes to location, the highest average paycheck ($110K per year) can be spotted in Los Angeles, Calif.; the company's headquarter city of Boston, Mass. ($88K), San Francisco, Calif. (about $70K), and New York, N.Y. (approximately $69K) are the next top-paying cities.
+Washington, DC is near the bottom for pay at $48K.
+By state, The Boston Consulting Group, Inc. employees make the most in Pennsylvania, earning $103K annually on average.

 Certifications and Degrees